OneScreenfulOfPython/screenfuls/BookingsSystem/README.txt

-Build a booking system (ostensibly for Rooms but could be for anything: gym equipment, library books etc.).
+Build a booking system (ostensibly for Rooms but could be for
+anything: gym equipment, library books etc.).

 Meta-Requirement:

-* Only use built-in modules but suggest alternatives
+* Only use built-in modules (but suggest alternatives)

 * Run unchanged on Python 2 and 3

 * Run unchanged on any Python-supported platform (esp. including RPi)

-* Keep core code simple, without using any more sophisticated Python idioms, but suggest alternatives / improvements in the step README.
+* Keep core code simple, without using any more sophisticated Python idioms, but suggest alternatives / improvements.

-* The module should remain import-table to allow for experimentation
+* Remain import-table to allow for experimentation.
+This is especially useful as it makes it possible to experiment easily at the command line, eg:

+  import bookings

+  bookings.create_database()
+  bookings.populate_database()
+  print(bookings.get_user(1))
+  print(bookings.get_room(1))
+  bookings.add_booking_to_database(1, 1, '2014-11-18', '12:00')

 Project Requirements: